Technigo/project-survey/README.md

 I am proud of how I managed to make use of values from the form input to create styling.

 Making the website accessable was one of the requirements of this project.
 To do that I tested the site in WAVE from webaim and The W3C Markup Validation Service.
 I also checked contrast by using a contrast checker from Webaim.
+I tried to tab through the page using the keyboard and it seemed to work alright.
+I also used NVDA screen reader on the site.
 I also checked other accessibility requirements from a checklist I had in Trello.
 An accessability issue I haven't yet solved is that there are no page regions deteced in WAVE.
 I have used semantic html such as <form> and <section>, but maybe it's because they are inside components that they are not visible?

 If I had had more time I would like to add form input validation and automatic scroll to next question or perhaps make the form a multi-step one.
 I would also see if I should add any ARIA tags.